All meals are prepared daily with fresh produce.

 Ingredients are purchased from local farmers and ranchers or from fair trade farmers and produce through partnerships with local distributors.

-The average American meal travels an estimated 1500 miles before consumption.
-By purchasing from local farmers, ranchers, purveyors and businesses, regional economies are strengthened by reliable consistent demand for local products, and costs are reduced by simplifying the distribution system.
+The average American meal travels 1500 miles before consumption.
+By prioritizing local purchasing from local farmers, ranchers, purveyors and businesses, regional economies are strengthened by reliable demand and costs are reduced by simplifying distribution.

-To be certified organic, farmers must avoid using substances that might harm air, water or soil, including synthetic pesticides, chemical fertilizers, hormones, antibiotics and genetically modified organisms (GMOs).
-Organic food puts human and soil health first, and supports farmers and businesses that do the same.
+Farmers must avoid using substances that might harm air, water or soil, including synthetic pesticides, chemical fertilizers, GMOS, hormones and antibiotics.
+Organic food puts human and soil health first, supporting farmers and businesses that do the same.

-Purchasing in season means you buy, cook and eat produce that is better tasting, harvested at its peak, and grown closer to home while fostering appreciation for year round variety and unique seasonal flavors.
-At the same time it benefits health, soil, environment and wallet.
+Buying, cooking and eating seasonal produce is better tasting, harvested at peak, and grown closer to home, fostering appreciation for year round variety and unique flavors, while benefitting health, soil, ecosystems and wallets.